What is the process for becoming licensed to grow hemp in Maine?

-The licensee will allow the inspection and sampling of the industrial hemp crop at any and all times that the Department deems necessary.
+The licensee will allow the inspection and sampling of the hemp crop at any and all times that the Department deems necessary.
 The licensee will be notified prior to inspection and sampling.
-During the inspection and sampling the licensee or authorized representative will allow complete and unrestricted access to all industrial hemp plants within the licensed growing area(s).
+During the inspection and sampling the licensee or authorized representative will allow complete and unrestricted access to all hemp plants within the licensed growing area(s).

-If the industrial hemp crop has not been inspected and sampled 15 days prior to the anticipated harvest date, the licensee will notify the Department of intent to harvest.
+If the hemp crop has not been inspected and sampled 15 days prior to the anticipated harvest date, the licensee will notify the Department of intent to harvest.

 Crops testing above the allowable THC limit (0.3% THC on a dry weight basis) will be destroyed in a manner approved by the Department.
 The licensee is responsible for paying all costs associated with crop destruction.

 Hemp or CBD in Consumable Products

 The guidelines linked before are for use by DHHS and DACF retail inspection staff.
 They will be enforced beginning March 1, 2019.
 Please note that state and federal statutory changes and rulemaking are ongoing and may alter any of the conditions and/or add new conditions.